 How Your Behaviors Are Impacting Your Relationships

 What are the building blocks of a relationship?
 Are they the things you say and do, or maybe the things you never say or never do?
-There’s no equation which can capture all the complexities of human interaction, but it’s clear that every choice we make has the potential to alter the future of the relationship or to recontextualize its past.
-And, when those same choices are being made again and again, they can eventually become the defining quality of that relationship—for better or for worse.
+There’s no equation that can easily capture all the complexities of human interaction, but every choice we make has the potential to alter the future of a relationship or to recontextualize its past.
+When those same choices are made again and again, they can eventually become the defining quality of that relationship—for better or for worse.

-And yet, despite how much of an impact they have on our relationships with each other and ourselves, oftentimes we are not the best judges of our own behaviors.
+Despite the impact that our behaviors can have on our relationships, sometimes we are not the best judges of our own behaviors.
 In some cases, we may not even be aware of them at all.
-So if you ever find yourself wondering why a relationship isn’t heading in the direction you want it to, the best starting point is almost always to look at what you’re bringing to the table and understanding how that affects the people in your life.
-It’s important to acknowledge that, more than anyone, you have the power to influence your own behaviors—and that those behaviors will form the foundation for all of the relationships in your life.
+In these cases, it can help to talk to a neutral third party, such as a licensed therapist, to explore what you’re bringing to the table and assess how that can affect the people in your life.
+More than anyone, you have the power to influence your own behaviors, and those behaviors form part of the foundation for all of the relationships in your life.

-The term “relationship” is usually associated with one’s romantic partner, but in this context we’re talking about all relationships.
-Friends, family, co-workers, or anyone else who you may interact with on a regular basis can be impacted by your behaviors.
+The term relationship is usually associated with one’s romantic partner, but in this context we’re talking about all relationships.
+Friends, family, co-workers, or anyone else whom you may interact with on a regular basis can be impacted by your behaviors.

 • Being quick to anger or shouting